 Then we have our lunch Chitrakut Resturant near Shalimar Bag.
 In the lunch, we have taken Chitrakut Special Thali @ 210 each.
 Post lunch we went to Shalimar Bagh.

 Located in the magnificent beauty of Kashmir, Shalimar Bagh is a wonderfully laid out garden which is the largest of its kind in the valley.
-This perfect attraction built in the year 1619 by the Mughal emperor Jahangir for his beloved wife Nur Jahan and lies overlooking the stunning waters of the Dal Lake.
-The term ‘Shalimar’ is a Sanskrit word meaning ‘Abode of Love’ and is known by several other names such as Faiz Baksh and Farah Baksh.
+This perfect attraction was built in the year 1619 by the Mughal emperor Jahangir for his beloved wife Nur Jahan and lies overlooking the stunning waters of the Dal Lake.
+The word ‘Shalimar’ is a Sanskrit word meaning ‘Abode of Love’ and is known by several other names such as Faiz Baksh and Farah Baksh.
 Exhibiting the excellent craftsmanship of Mughals in horticulture, the place is quite popular with tourists from all over the world.

 Spread generously with well-trimmed gardens and delicate architecture, Shalimar Garden is a gentle blend of natural appeal and man-made structures.
-The entire premise carpeted with lush green grass with attractive blossoms popping now and then.
-Not only does the garden have a variety of blossoms, but it also has fruit trees such as almonds and walnuts.
+The entire premise is carpeted with lush green grass with attractive blossoms popping every now and then.
+Not only does the garden have a variety of flowers, it also has fruit trees such as almonds and walnuts.
 Currently, maintained and managed by Jammu and Kashmir Tourism Department, Shalimar Bagh is an outstanding model of Mughal Horticulture receiving tourists in extremely large number from all over the world.

 6. Hazrat Bal Masjid

-The history of the shrine goes back to the early seventeenth century when the Mughal Emperor Shahjahan’s Subedar, Sadiq Khan, laid out a garden here & constructed a spectacular building, Ishrat Mahal or Pleasure House in 1623.
-However, the Emperor, during his visit in 1634, ordered the building to be converted into a prayer House with some additions & alterations.
+The history of the shrine goes back to the early seventeenth century when the Mughal Emperor Shahjahan’s Subedar, Sadiq Khan, laid out a garden here & constructed a splendid building, Ishrat Mahal or Pleasure House in 1623.
+However, the Emperor, during his visit in 1634, ordered the structure to be converted into a prayer House with some additions & alterations.
 During the time of Aurangzeb, when Moi-e-Muqqadus (The Holy Relic) arrived in Kashmir in 1699, it was first kept in the shrine of Naqashbad Sahib in the heart of the city.
-Since the place was found to be insufficient in view of the unprecedented rush of people who thronged the place to have a glimpse of the Moi-e-Muqqades, it was decided to shift it to Hazratbal, then known as Sadiqabad.
-The construction of the present marble structure started by the Muslim Wakaf Trust in 1968 and completed in 1979.
-The “Moi-e-Muqqadas” (Holy Relic of Prophet Mohammad) displayed on various occasions related with the life of Prophet & his four holy companions.
+Since the place was found to be inadequate in view of the unprecedented rush of people who crowded the place to have a glimpse of the Moi-e-Muqqades, it was decided to shift it to Hazratbal, then known as Sadiqabad.
+The construction of the present marble structure was started by the Muslim Wakaf Trust in 1968 and completed in 1979.
+The “Moi-e-Muqqadas” (Holy Relic of Prophet Mohammad) is displayed on various occasions related with the life of Prophet & his four holy companions.